Copper futures investing is a popular way to hedge risk while getting some trading experience. Learn more about copper

 Copper futures as an insurance policy

-A copper futures contract typically represents 25,000 pounds of copper.
+A copper futures contract typically represents 25 tonnes of copper.
 Each contract is a firm commitment to make or accept delivery of a specified quantity and quality of the metal.
 Delivery is set for a particular month at a price agreed upon at the time the commitment is made.

 Many investors see this as an “insurance policy” for their portfolio.
 Those who consume or produce copper can manage copper price risk by employing a short hedge to lock in a selling price for the copper they produce, or a long hedge to secure a purchase price for copper they know they will need.

 To implement a long hedge, enough futures need to be purchased to cover the quantity of copper required by the business operator.
 The downside of long hedges is that if the price of copper ends up falling, the buyer would have been better off without the hedge.

 Copper futures are also traded by speculators who take more of a risk in order to possibly profit from a favorable copper price movement.
-Speculators buy copper futures when they believe that copper prices will go up, and sell when they think prices will fall.
+The aim of these speculators is to buy copper futures when they believe copper prices will go up, and sell when they think prices for the red metal will fall.

 How are copper futures traded?

 Of course, consulting qualified futures brokers who specialize in industrial metals and who can read the direction of the market will bring added value to an investor’s decisions.

 For those who choose to shy away from actual futures contracts themselves, there are still options available for trading.
 A good alternative to owning contracts is to utilize the iPath Bloomberg Copper Sub-Index Total Return ETN (ARCA:JJC), which tracks front-month copper futures.
 Even if their volume is low, exchange-traded notes can allow new shares to be put onto the market, preventing liquidity issues.

 There are quite a few large players in the copper space that can be affected by copper futures, including Freeport-McMoRan (NYSE:FCX), Glencore (LSE:GLEN,OTC Pink:GLNCY), Southern Copper (NYSE:SCCO), Rio Tinto (LSE:RIO,ASX:RIO,NYSE:RIO) and Anglo American (LSE:AAL,OTCQX:NGLOY).

 Where are copper futures traded?